minprog/uva-prog-ai/20 Problem sets/05 Getting Started/10 Getting Started.md

 * Log on to the Linux workstation.
 * Start the Terminal.
 * Create a new directory named `prog` to store your problem sets from this course.
-Do this by typing mkdir prog the following in the terminal.
+Do this by typing `mkdir prog` in the terminal.
+Enter the directory with `cd prog`.

 ## Hello World!